biomed-AI/GraphCS/README.md

 ## Compilation
+Execute the following command in the `folder` GraphCS (same dir with Makefile)
 ```bash
 make
 ```

-## Datasets
+## Dataset catalogue

-The `example_data` folder includes the raw example data.
+The `example_data` folder includes the raw data.

-The `data` folder includes the Preprocessed  example data.
+The `data` folder includes the preprocessed data.